interactive-intelligence/intro-neuro-ai-website/megadoc/unit-02.md

 * Leave comments to cement your understanding.
 Link syntax to ideas.
 * **Read up on what [MNIST](https://wiki.pathmind.com/mnist) is.**

 Now, follow the instructions on this Jupyter notebook to implement some of the things we talked about.
-There is an "answers" directory on the same level as this notebook that you can use if stuck.
-You will need to set up a Python environment to run this notebook.
+There is an "answers" link at the bottom of the notebook that you can use if stuck.
+You will need to download the '.ipynb' found in that directory and open it either locally or in a new colab project yourself.
 Ask around if you are unable to get it working!

 **Colab Link:**
 [Unit 2 Notebook](https://colab.research.google.com/drive/1R60m8LqXzZiia1vHB9nkSNsAKp7V6POJ?usp=sharing) **(1 hr)**